calvinchoi21/Calvin_Portfolio/README.md

-# ABOUT ME
+# Calvin Choi

-I specialize in different areas of analytics such as data visualization, time series trending, predictive analytics, and other data science practices.
-I am an avid user of Python and R, which allow for creative problem solving in mining hard-to-obtain insights in messy datasets.
-My expertise extends to crafting ETL flows and data models for others to use.
-My solutions are always geared toward explainability, regardless of how complex the requirement. .
-Feel free to review some of my work below and do not hesitate to get in touch!
+Calvin Choi is an analytics professional who partners with business and leadership teams to strategize, drive production, and exceed growth objectives.
+He specializes in different areas of analytics such as visualization, time series and forecasting, predictive analytics, and other data science practices.
+He enjoys working with messy data using creative problem solving to mine hard-to-obtain insights.
+All his solutions are geared toward simplicity and explainability regardless of how complex the requirement.
+Currently he is pursuing a Master of Science degree at Georgia Tech with a focus in statistical analysis, machine learning, and big data techniques.

 # MY PROJECTS